Home

 How do I know if counselling/psychotherapy is right for me?

 If you would like to gain a deeper insight into your thoughts and feelings, have a better understanding of relationships and find your own solution to problems, then counselling and/or psychotherapy can help.
-The first session is an assessment session, which will last about an hour and 15 minutes.
+The first session is an assessment session, which will last about 30-40 minutes.
 The purpose of this session is to gather some basic information about you, as well as to find out some of the essential details of your life.
 We will talk about what you would like to achieve from counselling, and we can decide together whether this is the right approach for you.

 How many sessions will I need?